eskapistka/eskapistka/README.md

 ## Hi, I’m Wiktoria. 👋

-👋 I'm a first-year Computer Science with Artificial Intelligence student at University of Leeds.
+👋 I'm a second-year Computer Science with Artificial Intelligence student at University of Leeds.
 Currently living in Gdańsk. <br>

 📫 You can also find me here: <br>